Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 laptop sealed with a security label, showing irreversible damage when removed

-Paper labels work best on textured or porous surfaces like cardboard, kraft, or compostable food service containers.
+Destructible paper labels work best on textured or porous surfaces like cardboard, kraft, or compostable food service containers.
 Their natural fibers help adhesives grip paper fibers well, making them ideal for dry, recyclable packaging.
 For eco-friendly brands seeking biodegradable packaging options, paper remains a top choice.

-Plastic labels are better suited for smooth, non-porous surfaces such as metal, glass, and plastic packaging.
+PET VOID plastic labels are better suited for smooth, non-porous surfaces such as metal, glass, and plastic packaging.
 They conform to curved bottles or tubes with minimal wrinkles and avoid peeling under cold or wet conditions.
 In cold storage or humid transport, their adhesive holds tight without failing.

 Choosing the right label means matching the material to both surface and environment.
 For indoor, dry conditions, paper works well.
-But when protection against moisture, bending, or low temperatures is needed, plastic labels keep products secure and intact, helping brands stay professional across different handling scenarios.
+But when protection against moisture, bending, or low temperatures is needed, PET VOID plastic labels keep products secure and intact, helping brands stay professional across different handling scenarios.

 Factors to Consider When Selecting the Right Security Label Material